Carolyne Kauser-AbbottExploreVillages Towns and Cities

 Do you have a favourite market in Marseille?

 Noailles is the traditional North African market.
 This market is attractive as it’s in the city’s centre and close to the old port.
 Here, you begin to understand the intersection of North Africa and southern France’s cultures.
-The market is full of fruits and vegetables and has a real vibe, like the small streets nearby.
+The market is full of fruits and vegetables and has an authentic vibe, like the small streets nearby.
 Christopher and Laurent, the owners of the OohProvence tour company, also like the flower market at Castellane, particularly in the early spring when the mimosas are blooming.
 These beautiful yellow flowers herald the start of the Mediterranean springtime.
 For local produce, head to the weekend market in L’Estaque.

 Marseille Museums